smrfeld/export-safari-reading-list/README.md

 ### Website

-To generate the website from the `website_template` folder, run:
+To generate the website from the `website` folder, run:
 ```
+cd website
 python website.py reading_list.json reading_list_icons
 ```
 The output is in the `website_out` folder.